-The eDRTM-7110 electron-beam (e-beam) wafer defect review and classification system captures high resolution images of defects in order to produce an accurate representation of the defect population on a wafer.
-Utilizing fourth-generation e-beam immersion optics and new Real-Time Automatic Defect Classification (RT-ADC) capability, the eDR-7110 e-beam defect review and classification system delivers the performance required to re-locate, image and classify yield-critical defects for leading-edge design nodes.
-The eDR-7110 e-beam defect review and classification system also features high throughput, enabling increased defect sampling for a more accurate defect Pareto, accelerated defect sourcing, and faster time to resolve yield issues.
-In addition to accurately identifying defects detected by the most advanced wafer defect inspection systems, the eDR-7110 e-beam defect review and classification system features several innovative applications that address a broad range of fab use cases, including critical point inspection, process window qualification, reticle defect review, and optical patterned wafer inspection recipe optimization.
+The eDR™-7110 electron-beam (e-beam) wafer defect review and automatic defect classification system captures high resolution images of defects in order to produce an accurate representation of the defect population on a wafer.
+Utilizing fourth-generation e-beam immersion optics and new Real-Time Automatic Defect Classification (RT-ADC) capability, the eDR-7110 e-beam defect review and defect classification system delivers the performance required to re-locate, image and classify yield-critical defects for leading-edge design nodes.
+The eDR-7110 e-beam defect review and automatic defect classification system also features high throughput, enabling increased defect sampling for a more accurate defect Pareto, accelerated defect sourcing, and faster time to resolve yield issues.
+In addition to accurately identifying defects detected by the most advanced wafer defect inspection systems, the eDR-7110 e-beam defect review and defect classification system features several innovative applications that address a broad range of fab use cases, including critical point inspection, process window qualification, reticle defect review, and optical patterned wafer inspection recipe optimization.

-- Fourth-generation e-beam immersion optics and high resolution stage produce the performance required to support defect imaging and classification of defects at the 1Xnm design node
+- Fourth-generation e-beam immersion optics and high resolution stage produce the performance required to support defect imaging and automatic classification of defects at the 1Xnm design node

 - High precision stage produces very high coordinate accuracy, enabling the use of a 750nm field-of-view for accurately identifying and imaging the smallest defects of interest without requiring the time-consuming step of locating the defect at a lower magnification then zooming in for a clear image

-- Advanced stage, low-noise deflection electronics and a vibration isolation system enable a 1.5x increase in defect review speed compared to the eDR-7000 e-beam defect review and classification system, permitting collection of a larger review sample in the same amount of time for a more accurate representation of the defect population on the wafer
+- Advanced stage, low-noise deflection electronics and a vibration isolation system enable a 1.5x increase in defect review speed compared to the eDR-7000 e-beam defect review and defect classification system, permitting collection of a larger review sample in the same amount of time for a more accurate representation of the defect population on the wafer

 - Real-Time Automatic Defect Classification (RT-ADC) accurately classifies defects during production and can be used during development to reduce the time required for defect discovery